Bachelor’s Program in Political Science

 You can apply for leave of absence during your studies citing a valid reason (section 61 subsection 1 of the Act on Higher Education of the Land of Baden-Württemberg (LHG)).

-A valid reason for being granted an academic leave of absence is for example:
+A valid reason for being granted an academic leave of absence is for example:- an internship,

 The application must be filed before the semester it corresponds to begins.
 Further information can be obtained from Student Services.